How to buy Gold and Silver Bullion

 The first step in purchasing gold and silver bullion is to know the spot price and how it works.
 Nowadays, it’s very easy to find out the prevailing spot prices of these precious metals.
 Most reputed online dealers and regulatory bodies like the LBMA display the spot price on their website.
 Since the spot price is a dynamically changing number, it will be displayed as a ticker.
 It’s important to understand that you will never buy gold or silver bullion at the exact spot price.
 When buying, you would likely pay a small premium, over and above the spot price.
 Similarly, when selling, the price you achieve will be slightly below the spot price.
 Researching the spot prices and knowing about the market is an essential first step to buy gold and silver bullion.

 Another important step in making the right investments in gold and silver is to go through a reputed dealer.
 Firstly, a high-street gold seller will not have a wide choice of products available to purchase.
 Secondly, making high-value purchases on the high street is usually a risky business.
 Check out the company’s track record and reviews before placing an order online.
 It may be worth calling them first to check their customer service.
-Some dealers will be able to offer silver bullion VAT free which will save 20% from the price.
 Larger bullion will be better value, but divisibility should also be a consideration.